osocra/boms/2021/10/25/14/label.md

 - Soy

 ## Blurb
-> Persimmon and pumpkin spice harmonizing with dark chocolate
+> Persimmon and pumpkin spice in harmony with dark chocolate

 > This harvest mixture of pumpkin spice and persimmon fruit harmonizes with the intensity of dark chocolate.
 Spicy and zesty, warm and sweet, indulge your senses and body.
 >
 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.